UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Limitations

 \section{Limitations}

-Our framework incurs additional computational cost due to Monte Carlo sampling, with a $5.3\times$ latency increase at $M=5$.
-This overhead is appropriate for offline, batch, or document-level applications where confidence reliability is prioritized but is prohibitive for latency-critical settings.
-In practical deployments, this trade-off suggests that uncertainty-aware inference should be selectively enabled for high-risk or ambiguous inputs, rather than applied uniformly across all predictions.
-Accordingly, \ours is best viewed as an intermediate solution between lightweight post-hoc calibration and more expensive ensemble-based approaches, rather than a universal replacement.
+\paragraph{Compute and latency.} \ours introduces additional inference cost due to Monte Carlo dropout sampling.
+Under a single canonical end-to-end GPU benchmark (batch size $32$, sequence length $128$, sequential MC loop on one GPU), the overhead is substantial (e.g., approximately $22.7\times$ at $M{=}10$), whereas temperature scaling adds negligible cost (approximately $1.0\times$).
+As a result, \ours is not intended for latency-critical, always-on deployment.
+Instead, it is better suited to offline or batch settings, or to selectively triggered use (e.g., enabling uncertainty-aware attention only for low-confidence or high-risk inputs), where improved confidence reliability and internal evidence control may justify the additional runtime.
+Overall, \ours occupies an intermediate point between lightweight post-hoc calibration methods (e.g., \TS) and higher-cost uncertainty methods (e.g., deep ensembles), trading additional compute for internal uncertainty-aware control signals and diagnostic capability.

+\paragraph{Compute-once token uncertainty (no per-layer recomputation).} For efficiency and conceptual clarity, we compute token-level uncertainty once at the embedding stage (via $M$ stochastic embedding samples) and reuse this signal to modulate attention throughout the network; deeper layers are analyzed through variance attribution rather than by re-estimating $U(x_j)$ after each mixing operation.
+Recomputing token uncertainty at intermediate layers is a potentially useful extension, but it would require defining token-level uncertainty after contextual mixing (e.g., residual connections and attention aggregation) and would further increase inference cost due to additional stochastic passes.
+We leave per-layer recomputation, and its associated cost--benefit trade-offs, to future work, especially in settings where additional compute is acceptable.

+\paragraph{Not a replacement for TS in-domain.} Because temperature scaling is a strong lightweight calibrator for in-domain ECE, \ours should not be viewed as a universal substitute for \TS.
+Our primary contribution is different: uncertainty-guided modulation of the \emph{internal evidence aggregation} process through attention at inference time.
+Accordingly, we emphasize compositional use: \ours can be combined with \TS (by fitting $T$ on development data using MC-mean logits) when the goal is to retain internal uncertainty-aware behavior while further improving output calibration.

-Finally, on clinical benchmarks (MedQA and PubMedQA), calibration gains are modest, reflecting dataset properties such as factual emphasis and limited ambiguity; these experiments are therefore treated as domain-transfer stress tests rather than clinical validation.
+\paragraph{Clinical transfer is a stress test, not clinical validation.} On clinical QA benchmarks (MedQA and PubMedQA), calibration gains can be modest, which may reflect dataset properties (e.g., a stronger emphasis on factual recall and less ambiguity in evidence aggregation) as well as evaluation constraints.
+We therefore treat these experiments as domain-transfer stress tests rather than evidence of clinical readiness.
+Any real-world clinical deployment would require task- and setting-specific validation, including broader coverage, robustness checks, and appropriate governance safeguards.